keithalpichi/keithalpichi.github.io/src/data/articles/2017-07-17-how-to-create-an-express-middleware.md

 I love how the flow in Express middleware's are very explicit.
 It makes code intuitive, super flexible, and easy to read.
 If you're not creating custom middlewares I highly encourage you take advantage of their simplicity and power.

-If you have any comments or questions please leave a comment or tweet me!
-Mahalo!
+If you have any comments or questions please tweet me!